-U.S. HISTORY 03601 A / B
+U.S. HISTORY 9 2 SEM 1 credit

 Description: This is a year-long course.
 The course begins with the late 19th century and moves through the 20th and 21st centuries of our nation's history.
 U.S. History begins with Industrialization and advances to present day.
 This is a continuation of 8th grade U.S. History.
 U.S. History is a requirement for graduation.